aporat/store-receipt-validator/README.md

 If you're not familiar with Composer, please see <http://getcomposer.org/>.

-1. Add reply-me-by-email to your application's composer.json.
+1. Add iap-validator to your application's composer.json.

         {
             ...